rviscomi/capo.js/docs/CUSTOM_ADAPTERS.md

 3. **Handle null gracefully** - All methods should handle null/undefined inputs
 4. **Return consistent types** - Follow the exact return types in the interface
 5. **Be case-insensitive** - Attribute names should be case-insensitive
+6. **Handle Parent Pointers** - If your parser doesn't provide `node.parent`, you may need to shim it or use a traversal helper, especially for tests.
-6. **Document your adapter** - Explain what parser/format it supports
+7. **Document your adapter** - Explain what parser/format it supports

 ## API Reference